Harris claims most of the delegates she needs for the nomination, sets new fundraising record

-WASHINGTON (AP) — Vice President Kamala Harris received the backing of more than half of the Democratic delegates she needs to become her party's nominee, and she set a new fundraising record Monday in her first 24 hours as a presidential candidate, as top Democrats moved to coalesce around her in their bid to defeat Republican Donald Trump.
+WILMINGTON, Del.
+(AP) — Vice President Kamala Harris won the backing of more than two-thirds of the Democratic delegates she needs to become her party's nominee and set a new fundraising record Monday in her first 24 hours as a presidential candidate, as top Democrats rallied to her in their bid to defeat Republican Donald Trump.

-Aiming to put weeks of intraparty drama over President Joe Biden's candidacy and prospects in November behind them, prominent Democratic elected officials, party leaders and political organizations quickly lined up behind Harris.
-The Democratic worries over Biden's fitness for office were replaced by fresh signs of unity, as the party looked to Harris to lead them after a seismic shift to the presidential contest that upended both major political parties' carefully honed plans for the 2024 race.
+Aiming to put weeks of intraparty drama over President Joe Biden's prospects behind them, prominent Democratic elected officials, party leaders and political organizations quickly lined up behind Harris.
+Worries over Biden's fitness for office were replaced by fresh signs of unity after a seismic shift to the presidential contest that upended both major political parties' carefully honed plans for the 2024 race.

+Speaking to campaign staff in Wilmington, Delaware, Harris acknowledged the “rollercoaster” of the last several weeks, but expressed confidence in her new campaign team.

+“It is my intention to go out and earn this nomination and to win," she said.
+She promised to “unite our Democratic party, to unite our nation, and to win this election.”

+Biden said of his decision to step aside, “It was the right thing to do.”

+As he handed off the mantle of leadership to Harris, Biden added: “I’m watching you kid.
+I love you.”

-Biden's departure frees his delegates to vote for whomever they choose.
-Harris, whom Biden backed after ending his candidacy, is thus far the only declared candidate and was working to quickly secure endorsements from a majority of delegates.
+Biden's departure freed his delegates to vote for whomever they choose at next month's convention.
+And Harris, whom Biden backed after ending his candidacy, was working to quickly secure support from a majority.

-Key endorsements Monday, including Maryland Gov. Wes Moore, Michigan Gov. Gretchen Whitmer, Illinois Gov. J.B.
-Pritzker and Kentucky Gov. Andy Beshear, left a vanishing list of potential rivals to Harris.
+Big-name Harris endorsements Monday, including from Govs.
+Wes Moore of Maryland, Gretchen Whitmer of Michigan, J.B.
+Pritzker of Illinois and Andy Beshear of Kentucky, left a vanishing list of potential rivals.

-Speaker Emerita Nancy Pelosi, who had been one of the notable holdouts to Harris, initially encouraging a primary to strengthen the eventual nominee, endorsed Harris Monday.
-Pelosi said she was lending her “enthusiastic support” to Harris' effort to lead the party.
+House Speaker Emerita Nancy Pelosi, who had been one of the notable holdouts, initially encouraging a primary to strengthen the eventual nominee, said she was lending her “enthusiastic support” to Harris' effort to lead the party.

-More than 1,200 pledged delegates have told AP or announced that they plan to support Harris at the convention, which is over half of the pledged delegates she needs in order to clinch the nomination.
-Democratic National Committee rules most recently set 1,976 pledged delegates as the benchmark to win the nomination.
+More than 1,300 pledged delegates have told The Associated Press or announced that they plan to support Harris at the convention — more than half the 1,976 benchmark set by Democratic National Committee rules.

 Winning the nomination is only the first item on a staggering political to-do list for her after Biden's decision to exit the race, which she learned about on a Sunday morning call with the president.
-If she's successful at locking up the nomination, she must also pick a running mate and pivot a massive political operation to boost her candidacy instead of Biden's with just over 100 days until Election Day.
+She must also pick a running mate and pivot a massive political operation to boost her candidacy instead of Biden's with just over 100 days until Election Day.

 On Sunday afternoon, Biden’s campaign formally changed its name to Harris for President, reflecting that she is inheriting his political operation of more than 1,000 staffers and a war chest that stood at nearly $96 million at the end of June.
 She added $81 million to that total in the first 24 hours after Biden's endorsement, her campaign said — a presidential fundraising record — with contributions from more than 888,000 donors.

+The campaign also saw a surge of interest after Harris took over, with more than 28,000 new volunteers registered since the announcement — a rate more than 100 times an average day from the previous Biden reelection campaign, underscoring the enthusiasm behind Harris.

-Harris spent much of Sunday surrounded by family and staff, making more than 100 calls to Democratic officials to line up their support for her candidacy, according to a person familiar with the matter who spoke on the condition of anonymity to discuss the effort.
-It comes as she tries to move her party past the painful, public wrangling that had defined the weeks since Biden's disastrous June 27 debate with Trump.
+Harris has been spending much of her time making more than 100 calls to Democratic officials to line up their support for her candidacy, according to a person familiar with the matter who spoke on the condition of anonymity to discuss the effort.
+She's trying to move her party past the painful, public wrangling that had defined the weeks since Biden's disastrous June 27 debate with Trump.

 Speaking to party leaders, Harris expressed gratitude for Biden's endorsement but insisted she was looking to earn the nomination in her own right, the person said.